-We have seen the ill-treatment of others and have not gone to their aid;
+We have seen the ill-treatment of others and have not gone to their aid; Lord, be merciful: forgive us our sin.

-We have condoned evil and dishonesty and failed to strive for justice;
+We have condoned evil and dishonesty and failed to strive for justice; Lord, be merciful: forgive us our sin.

-We have heard the good news of Christ, but have failed to share it with others;
+We have heard the good news of Christ, but have failed to share it with others; Lord, be merciful: forgive us our sin.

-We have not loved you with all our heart, nor our neighbours as ourselves; Lord, be merciful:
+We have not loved you with all our heart, nor our neighbours as ourselves; Lord, be merciful: forgive us our sin.

-The almighty and merciful Lord grant you pardon and forgiveness of all your sins, time for amendment of life, and the grace and strength of the Holy Spirit.
+THE almighty and merciful Lord grant you pardon and forgiveness of all your sins, time for amendment of life, and the grace and strength of the Holy Spirit.
 Amen.